MykhailoShpakovPoliMi/WordChecker/README.md

 * insert `+stampa_filtrate` to check all the words that remained compatible with the restrictions acquired up until this moment of the game
 * insert `+inserisci_inizio` ... `+inserisci_fine` that encloses the set of new words to add to the collection of allowed words

-If the user inserts the word that doesn`t belong to the collection of allowed word, program prints `+not_exists`
+If the user inserts the word that does not belong to the collection of allowed word, program prints `+not_exists`

 If the user exceedes the maximal number of guesses, the round finishes.
 User can add new words with `+inserisci_inizio` ... `+inserisci_fine` or start a new round by typing `+nuova_partita`.

 ## Project implementation

-As a data structure I opted for prefix trie since it allows to conserve space for the words that have common prefixes.
+As a data structure I opted for **prefix trie** since it allows to conserve space for the words that have common prefixes.
 Moreover, choosing prefix trie guarantees that search time complexity will not depend on the number of words but only on the length of the word which results in more scalability while dealing with large amount of data and faster execution.
 As new words get added to the collection, new child nodes can eventually appear at any of the existing node.
-Child nodes are sorted in ASCCI order to guarantee faster letter search when searching the word in the trie.
+Child nodes are sorted in ASCCI order to guarantee faster letter search when checking the word in the trie.

 <img src="https://user-images.githubusercontent.com/100211796/220166902-d575f7c8-9363-4d6a-895d-a4d0db27d974.png" width="50%" height="auto" align="right" />